EisRoot/DataBindingEasyAdapter/README.md

 # DataBinding_EasyAdapter
-This is a easy way to user listView or recyclerView in data binding for android developer
+This is a easy way to user listView or recyclerView in data binding for android developer.
+# your name